GarciaGarciaAramJesua/HolaSpring/README.md

-# Spring Boot Authentication and User Management System
+# EmmBook: Spring Boot Authentication & Book Discovery System

-This project is a comprehensive Spring Boot application designed to provide a secure and scalable solution for user authentication and management.
-It leverages JSON Web Tokens (JWT) for stateless authentication and implements role-based authorization to control access to various resources.
-The application offers a RESTful API that enables seamless user registration, authentication, and management, making it suitable for modern web and mobile applications.
+This project is a software engineering project built with Spring Boot, combining JWT-based authentication with integration to the OpenLibrary API.
+This platform allows users to discover and explore books organized by categories while providing a complete user management system.

 ## Key Features
 - JWT Authentication: Secure user authentication using JSON Web Tokens, ensuring stateless and scalable sessions.
-- Role-Based Authorization: Fine-grained access control with roles such as USER and ADMIN, allowing for differentiated permissions.
+- User Management: Registration, login, profile updates, and administrative functions.
+- Role-Based Access Control: Differentiated permissions for regular users and admins.
-- RESTful API: A well-documented API for user management, including registration, login, profile updates, and administrative actions.
+- RESTful API: A well-documented API for seamless frontend (web/mobile) integration.
 - Database Integration: Integration with MySQL for persistent storage of user data, ensuring reliability and scalability.
 - Docker Support: Easy deployment and development using Docker and Docker Compose, with pre-configured environments for both backend and database services.
 - Security Best Practices: Passwords are securely hashed using BCrypt, and sensitive information is protected through environment variables.
 - Development Tools: Support for LiveReload and Spring DevTools to enhance the development experience.
+- OpenLibrary API Integration: Fetch and explore books from OpenLibrary’s public database.
+- Category-Based Organization: Books are sorted into categories for easy discovery.

 ## Use Cases
-This application is ideal for:
+EmmBook is ideal for:

-- Web and Mobile Applications: Provides a backend solution for user authentication and management.
-- Microservices Architecture: Can be integrated as an authentication service in a larger microservices ecosystem.
-- Educational Purposes: Demonstrates best practices in Spring Boot, JWT authentication, and role-based authorization.
+- Educational Projects: Demonstrates Spring Boot best practices, JWT auth, and external API consumption.
+- Book Discovery Platforms: Lets users explore books in an organized way.
-- Rapid Prototyping: Offers a ready-to-use backend for startups and developers looking to quickly implement user management features.
+- Rapid Prototyping: A ready-to-use backend for startups needing user auth + book data.
+- Microservices: Can be integrated as an authentication module in larger systems.

 ## Authentication